vikingair/morfi/README.md

 an ideal solution.

 I tried to target the following aspects.
 It should be a small bundle.
 Leave the flexibility to the developer.
-Make it type safe, because I develop only with assistance of `flow`.
+Make it type safe!
 Support the usage of any internationalization framework.
 Absolutely no dependencies, which have to be installed additionally.
 High performing and very assisting.

+* `TypeScript` support
-* Optimized `flow` assistance
+* `flow` support
 * No dependencies
 * Small bundle size
 * High performance